La Playa Hotel

-The La Playa Hotel, also known as the "Grande Dame of Carmel," is a historic two-story hotel in Carmel-by-the-Sea, California, once owned by artist Chris Jorgensen.
+The La Playa Hotel is a historic two-story hotel in Carmel-by-the-Sea, California, once owned by artist Chris Jorgensen.
 The building is an example of Mediterranean Revival architecture.
 The building qualified as an important commercial building and was registered with the California Register of Historical Resources on September 21, 2002.

 History

-The La Playa Hotel, dates to 1905 when artist Chris Jorgensen (1860-1935) built a two-story wood-framed, ell shaped stone mansion on the southwest corner of El Camino Real and 8th Avenue, in Carmel-by-the-Sea, California.
-The home was a gift to his wife, Angela Ghirardelli (1859-1936), heiress to the Ghirardelli Chocolate fortune.
+The La Playa Hotel, dates to 1905 when artist Chris Jorgensen (1860–1935) built a two-story wood-framed, ell shaped stone mansion on the southwest corner of El Camino Real and 8th Avenue, in Carmel-by-the-Sea, California.
+The home was a gift to his wife, Angela Ghirardelli (1859–1936), heiress to the Ghirardelli Chocolate fortune.
 The original part of the building was a stone tower with a quatrefoil window, on the north-east side, designed by Jorgensen and built by master stonemason Ben Turner.
 The upper floor had a wood railing between the stone columns that supported a low-pitched hipped roof.
 The property had the first swimming pool in Carmel.

-On August 17, 1909, Angela's niece, artist Alida Ghirardelli (1878-1909), drowned while swimming in the Carmel Bay.
-Soon after her death, Jorgensen leased the house to hotelier Agnes "Alice" D. Signor.
-Jorgensen and his wife left Carmel to live with an art colony in Yosemite National Park.

-In 1913, Signor opened the Chris Jorgensen studio to the public under the name of Hotel La Playa (the word beach comes from the Spanish "playa”).
-Lathe hotel had four bedrooms, a bath, a sitting room, and a kitchen.
-Signor bought the property in 1916 and converted it into a boarding house called "The Strand."
-In October 1917, Ralph C. Harrison and his wife (Ella Spencer Reid) visited Carmel and stayed at the hotel for a few weeks.
-During this visit they bought the block between Camino Real and Casanova Street, south of Ninth Avenue.

 Mansion to Hotel

-In 1922, Signor added twenty new rooms making it into a full-service hotel.
-Her nephew and assistant, Harrison Godwin helped to celebrate the ninth anniversary of La Play's opening.
-125 people were at the celebration with music by Moffit's Orchestra.
-In 1923, Signor suffered a stroke, which left her paralyzed.
-Shortly before her death, she transferred ownership of La Playa to her nephews: Frederick "Fred" MacKaye Godwin and his brother Harrison Godwin.
-Fred Godwin had a brief film career in the late-1920s.
-He starred in the silent film Girl Overboard (1928), also known under the title "Port of Dreams".